Create Your Dream Green Kitchen

 Dreaming of a fresh, modern kitchen that is also eco-friendly and strikingly beautiful?
 Achieving this transformation is more attainable than you may think.
 Environmental lifestyle expert, Danny Seo, provides these helpful tips on how to add earth-friendly updates to your kitchen:

 When searching for a new refrigerator, be sure to look for more than just the Energy Star label to ensure maximum energy efficiency.
-It is also important the new appliance fits your needs and the size of your kitchen.
+It is also essential the new appliance fits your needs and the size of your kitchen.
 A larger refrigerator uses more energy.
 If the one you select is too big for your needs, you will be wasting energy and money.

 Blocked wood countertops

 With their rugged durability and timeless style, butcher block countertops are making a huge comeback.
-Though typically made from cherry, walnut and oak, greener options, such as high pressure laminate designs made by Wilsonart, can contribute to US Green Building Council LEED accreditation as an eco-friendly material to use in your home.
+Though typically made from cherry, walnut and oak, greener options, such as high-pressure laminate designs made by Wilsonart, can contribute to US Green Building Council LEED accreditation as an eco-friendly material to use in your home.
 For more information on their new Blocked Wood designs - Old Mill Oak and Truss Maple -visit www.wilsonart.com.

 For a more sustainable approach to kitchen flooring, there are several options available.
 If you love the hard, classic appeal of wood, look for reclaimed, recycled or sustainably sourced materials.
 Bamboo is also a beloved choice among eco-conscious remodelers for its biodegradable nature and high renewability.